 This means the Australian Tax Office (ATO) will reimburse 100% of the pay which you collect and withhold from your employees for tax.
 If you are not required to withhold tax, you will receive a minimum payment of $20,000.
 The maximum payment is $100,000 per business.

 The ATO will deliver this payment as a credit to your business when you lodge your quarterly or monthly activity statements.
 This measure is effective until July 2020.

-If your business remains active, you will receive an additional payment in the July – October 2020 period.
-This will be equal to the total payments you received under this scheme between March and July.
-View the Fact Sheet: Cash Flow Assistance for Businesses for more informaiton.
+If your business remains active, you will receive an additional $20,000 to $100,000 in the July – October 2020 period.
+This figure will be equal to the total payments you received under this scheme between March and July.

 The Federal Government has put a number of measures in place to help businesses avoid insolvency over the next 6 months.

 This includes temporary increases in the threshold at which at which creditors can issue a statutory demand on your business or initiate bankruptcy proceedings; and the time you have to respond.

 Businesses with a turnover of less than $500 million are eligible for investment support.

 The Instant Asset Write-Off (IAWO) threshold is being temporarily lifted from $30,000 to $150,000.
 This means you can immediately deduct purchases of assets which cost up to $150,000 each.
 This applies until 30 June 2020.